jython/jython.github.io/jython-3-mvp.md

 ---
-title: Jython 3 MVP
+title: Jython 3 Features and MVP
 ---
-# Minimum Viable Jython 3
+# Jython 3 Features and a Viable Minimum

 This is a discussion document that attempts to describe, and to some extent prioritise,